BristolMyersSquibb/blockr.io/README.md

 ## Getting Started

-Create and launch an empty dashboard:

 ```r
 library(blockr.io)
 serve(new_board())
 ```

-This opens a visual interface in your web browser.
-Add blocks using the "+" button, connect them by dragging, and configure each block through its settings.
+This opens a visual interface in your browser.
+Add blocks using the "+" button and connect them to build data pipelines.

 ## Available Blocks

-The unified `new_read_block()` supports multiple sources (browse, upload, URL) and formats (CSV, Excel, Parquet, etc.) with smart format detection.
-The `new_write_block()` can output to various formats and supports both download and filesystem modes.
+### Read Block

+Load data from multiple sources with automatic format detection:

+- **From Browser**: Upload files via drag-and-drop (persisted across sessions)
+- **From Server**: Browse the file system directly
+- **From URL**: Download data from web URLs

+Supports CSV, Excel, Parquet, Feather, JSON, SPSS, Stata, SAS, and more.

+### Write Block

+Export data to various formats with two output modes:

+- **To Browser**: Download files directly (recommended for most users)
+- **To Server**: Write to the file system (for automated pipelines)

+Supports CSV, Excel, Parquet, and Feather.
+Multiple inputs become Excel sheets or ZIP archives.

 ## Learn More

+See `vignette("blockr-io-showcase")` for screenshots and detailed examples.

-The [blockr.io website](https://bristolmyerssquibb.github.io/blockr.io/) includes full documentation and examples.
-For information on the workflow engine, see [blockr.core](https://bristolmyerssquibb.github.io/blockr.core/).
+The [blockr.io website](https://bristolmyerssquibb.github.io/blockr.io/) includes full documentation.
+For the workflow engine, see [blockr.core](https://bristolmyerssquibb.github.io/blockr.core/).